 - Human Resources Management

 - create contracts related to Human Resources in the ERP system, monitor staff attendance, and administer UNU contracts (excluding UN Staff) and monthly payroll

 - Perform any other duties as may be assigned or required

 Required qualifications and experience include:

-- strong team player with strong interpersonal skills demonstrated by the ability to work in a multicultural, multi-ethnic environment with sensitivity and respect for diversity
+- strong team player with solid inter-personal skills demonstrated by the ability to work in a multicultural, multi-ethnic environment with sensitivity and respect for diversity and gender equality

 Duration of contract

-The successful candidate shall work under a Personal Service Agreement (PSA) for a fixed period of twelve (12) months, with the prospect of renewal.
+The successful candidate shall work under a Personnel Services Agreement (PSA) for a fixed period of 1 year, with the possibility of renewal.
 The combined duration of appointments under a PSA shall not exceed six (6) years.